 Securely flout the toiling alchemist,

-Who daily labors with a vain expense
+Who daily labors with a vain exp

 In distillations of the quintessence,